shobhit/mac-setup/README.md

 Now just login into your Github account and paste content of `id_rsa.pub` file in **Settings** > **SSH and GPG keys** > **New SSH key**.

 After you've set up your SSH key and added it to your GitHub account, you can test your connection.
-Open terminal and paste following code:
+Open terminal and enter the following code:

 ```shell
 $ ssh -T git@github.com